Tatiana-Ngamba/The-GitGirls-Collective-group-7/README.md

 ● mysql-connector-python

-● sklearn
+● scikit-learn

 ● statsmodel

-● warnings (warnings module is optional but displays a cleaner version of the code)
+●geopandas

+Run this code in your terminal to install each of the above modules:
+!pip install pandas
+!pip install numpy
+!pip install seaborn
+!pip install matplotlib
+!pip install statsmodels
+!pip install scikit-learn
+!pip install sqlalchemy
+!pip install geopandas
-Run this code in your terminal to install each of the above modules: pip install module_name, eg. pip install pandas *Make sure that you have an updated version of pandas to avoid running into errors when communicating between SQL and the jupyter notebook (tested with version pandas version 2.1.4)
+*Make sure that you have an updated version of pandas to avoid running into errors when communicating between SQL and the jupyter notebook (tested with version pandas version 2.1.4)

 ## References